dmallon1/champions-game/README.md

 # champions-game
 where champions are born

+## thoughts
+Would be great to have time based and level based things to unlock more characters and armor and stuff, and have some of that built into the v1 game.
+Yeah like only 10k every 24 hours or something but also like
+- a combination of time and frequency
+    - 10k total supply
+    - 1k or 24 hours
+        ex: someone can't mint them all faster than 1 day, basically a cooldown period
+    - staking can begin right away

 ## Steps for running locally
 1. Start local ethereum node with `npx hardhat node`
 2. in a separate window, run deploy script for champions game `npx hardhat run --network localhost scripts/deploy.js`